 Taking part in local festivals is fun no matter where you are in the world.
 Hong Kong has festivals of all shapes and sizes going on all throughout the year.
 From traditional Chinese cultural events to modern music festivals, there’s always something going on in HK.

 Some of the most exciting festivals to experience in Hong Kong include the Chinese New Year and the Dragon Boat Festival.
 The former is full of parades and fireworks displays, while the latter features exciting dragon boat races and is basically a huge party.
-If you’re unfamiliar with China’s biggest holiday, check out our guide to navigating Chinese New Year.

 The USA has Coachella, the UK has Glastonbury, and Hong Kong has Clockenflap.
 It may be a silly name, but it’s a pretty awesome music and arts festival.
 With the Hong Kong skyline on one side and the harbour on the other, it might have one of the best locations of any music festival out there.